 EMERGING MARKETS-Mexican peso gains; Colombian peso winner of the week

-Nov 13 (Reuters) - Mexico's peso rose on Friday after the central bank held interest rates, while most other Latin American currencies fell and were set for weekly losses as initial optimism over a coronavirus vaccine gave way to uncertainty over its delivery.
+Nov 13 (Reuters) - Mexico's peso rose on Friday after the central bank held interest rates steady, while most other Latin American currencies fell and were set for weekly losses as initial optimism over a coronavirus vaccine gave way to uncertainty over its delivery.

-The peso MXN= rose 0.7% after the bank held rates on Thursday, saying that it gave policymakers more options to establish inflation trends and observe the country's economic recovery.
+The peso MXN= rose 1.4% after the bank left rates unchanged on Thursday, saying that it gave policymakers more options to establish inflation trends and observe the country's economic recovery.

-Still, the currency was set to end the week largely unchanged, having pared most of its initial gains this week on optimism over the vaccine, and expectations of stabler U.S. trade policy after Joe Biden's presidency win.
+Still, the currency was set to end the week largely flat, having pared most of its initial gains this week on optimism over the vaccine and expectations of stabler U.S. trade policy after Joe Biden's presidency win.

-"(The central bank) is making it clear that it wants to be certain that inflation continues to move towards the middle of its target range at 3%," Elisabeth Andreae, FX and EM analyst at Commerzbank wrote in a note.

-"The peso’s reaction to the rate decision remained muted as the central bank left the door open for further monetary policy easing.
-The imminent end of the rate cut cycle is largely priced in."

-Brazil's real BRBY, BRL= rose 0.3% after a central bank survey showed the country's economic activity rose more than expected in September, pointing to a strong performance in the third quarter.
+Brazil's real BRBY, BRL= gained 0.1% after a central bank survey showed the country's economic activity rose more than expected in September, pointing to a strong performance in the third quarter.

 The real was set to lose slightly for the week.

-Colombia's peso COP= fell slightly for the day, but was set to outperform its peers for the week with a 2% gain, recently taking support from the government trimming its expectations for an economic contraction in 2020.
+Colombia's peso COP= edged higher for the day and was set to outperform its peers for the week with a 2% gain, recently taking support from the government trimming its expectations for an economic contraction in 2020.

 The country also outlined regulatory changes for pension funds to have more flexibility about investment options, in order to increase liquidity and help an economic recovery.